Pseudomonas aeruginosa

 Pseudomonas aeruginosa is a ubiquitous bacterium, meaning it is present in numerous environments, both natural and artificial.
 It is frequently found in water, and its proliferation is favoured in artificial environments, such as water systems and distribution circuits of water and other aqueous solutions, where optimal conditions for biofilm formation are met, promoting its growth.

-It is also commonly present in the human body (e.g., on the skin), but for vulnerable individuals, contact with contaminated water can pose a significant health risk.
+It is also commonly present in the human body (e.g., on the skin), but for vulnerable individuals, contact with contaminated water can represent a significant health risk.
 Therefore, the potential consequences of the presence of Pseudomonas in water are particularly critical in hospitals and other healthcare facilities that host more sensitive individuals.

 Why are Pseudomonas aeruginosa contaminations in water often difficult to eliminate?